elfhosted/elfhosted.com/docs/app/emby.md

 Emby may be trying to transcode the media, based on a detected incompatibilty with your client/app, and running into CPU limitations.
 For optimal performance and quality, try to direct-play media where possible.
 You could also try enabling hardware transcoding (*above*), which will improve transcoding performance, provided you have an Emby Premier subscription.

+### Test your speed

+To test your streaming speed to your Emby instance, browse to `https://<your username>-emby.elfhosted.com/speed/` to perform a speedtest.

 {% include 'app_footer.md' %}